 - Email newsletters or listservs

 For example, you can tap into video conferencing and live streaming tools to present panel discussions, expert conversations, and even virtual networking events.
-These virtual events are an effective replacement for any canceled events that are unlikely to be rescheduled during the 2020 calendar year.
+Live streaming and recording events can make your association’s offerings more accessible to a wider audience of members who live farther away or prefer not to travel.

 2. Invest in your ability to engage with mobile members.

 As a baseline requirement, your website should definitely be mobile-optimized.
-Your member portals and discussion boards should be mobile-accessible, as well, and ideally via a dedicated mobile app.
+Your member portals and discussion boards should be mobile-accessible as well, ideally via a dedicated mobile app.
+Assess your current software and website functionalities to ensure everything functions properly on mobile.

-It could be a good idea to conduct a survey of your members about their satisfaction with your association’s mobile experience.
+Consider surveying your members to assess their satisfaction with your association’s mobile experience.
 This will point you to both immediate issues that need addressing and to longer-term improvements worth investing in.

 3. Refresh your digital marketing strategies.

-Just as you should fortify your online community-building strategies to overcome the pandemic’s challenges, you should also do so with your digital marketing efforts.
+Just as you should fortify your online community-building strategies to connect with members in 2022, you should also look into your digital marketing efforts.

-Look through your existing stack of marketing tools and consider how you use them.
+Look through your existing marketing tools and consider the role they currently play in your digital strategy.
 These are a few common areas of improvement for many organizations:

 - Email automation.
-Combining smarter automated platforms with proven strategies for writing engaging emails can help to boost your open rates and actually get your messages seen by members.
+Combining smarter automated platforms with proven strategies for writing engaging emails can help boost your open rates and get more of your messages seen by members.

 - Search engine optimization.
-Your association is likely a thought leader in its space, so take the time to develop and pursue a concrete SEO strategy.
+Your association is a thought leader in its space and generates high-quality content professionals will likely take interest in.
+You can use this content to gain a wider audience by developing and pursuing a concrete SEO strategy.
 This can significantly boost your search engine visibility around key terms and help raise awareness of your work.

-After reviewing these three strategies, take a few steps to help prevent your team from losing time, focus, or money as you make tech updates.
+After reviewing these three strategies, there are a few steps you can take to help prevent your team from losing time, focus, or money as you make tech updates.

 Technology planning is the process of developing a comprehensive strategy for identifying improvements you need, making updates, and then incorporating long-term plans for keeping your tech running smoothly.

-The basic steps of developing a tech plan include assessing your toolkit, determining your priorities and needs, outlining a budget, researching vendors, and finalizing a timeline.
-An overarching strategy will help tech projects of any size stay on track.
-Focus on these best practices:
+The basic steps of developing a technology plan include assessing your toolkit, determining your priorities and needs, outlining a budget, researching vendors, and finalizing a timeline.
+An overarching strategy will help technical projects of any size stay on track.
+Focus on these best practices as you craft your plan:

 - Re-evaluate your goals and how technology supports them.
 If boosting your member acquisition or renewal rates were major goals last year, are they still?
-Is it time to shift focus to a new strategic priority, or do you want to double down and refine your efforts?
+Is it time to shift focus to a new strategic priority, or do you want to stay the course and refine your efforts?
 How can your technology play an increased role in retaining members during challenging times?

 - Conduct a technology audit.
 This fits into the “assessing your toolkit” step mentioned above.
-Take a systematic approach to review and examine each tech tool that your association currently relies on to operate smoothly and engage its members.
+Take a systematic approach to review and examine each tool that your association currently relies on to operate smoothly and engage its members.
 What works well, and what could use improvement?
 Are there any missed opportunities or wasted efforts that your new tech strategies should address?
-We’d bet that there are a few tools that are no longer serving you, while others (such as learning management software) that could be valuable to invest in this year.

 - Follow data hygiene best practices.
 This should be a continuous practice ingrained into your internal operations.
 Keeping your association management software organized and clean is the only way to keep it truly useful.
 Periodically sweep your database for redundant information, merge overlapping records, and create new custom fields whenever necessary.

 Additionally, remember to look for ways to build out your existing efforts.
 Are there any areas in your engagement strategy that have been successful so far but could be expanded further?
-Let these opportunities help guide your tech strategy development.
+Use these opportunities to help guide your technical strategy development.

-With these tips, you can refresh and refine your strategy to overcome this year’s unique obstacles successfully
+With these tips, you can refresh and refine your strategy to overcome this year’s unique obstacles.

 Guest post by Carl Diesing, Managing Director of DNL OmniMedia